steadywool/fedora-playbook/README.md

 - Update your operating system.
 - Configure any other distribution than Fedora Linux.
-- Install hardware-specific drivers.
+- Install hardware-specific programs.
-- Uninstall programs.
+- Manage your partitions or your disks.

 ## 🚀 Installation

-> ⛔ **Important variables are present in the `ansible/group_vars` directory.
+> ⛔ **Important variables are present in the `ansible/host_vars` directory.
 You need to edit them to customize your installation.**

 Firstly, install Ansible:
 ```